moja-global/FLINT.Example/README.md

 The solution is to use properties to setup a Debug run in the IDE, making the command run `moja.cli.exe`.

+**NOTE** : All paths used below with `C:\Development\moja-global` will need to be modified to match your system build location of the moja project.

 ![VS2019_Debugsetup2](Documentation/VS2019_Debugsetup2.png)

 ### Test Module Example